stereobooster/beoe/packages/docs/src/content/docs/other/pan-zoom.md

 ## TODO

+- [ ] Show UI for 5-10 seconds after cursor move, then hide it.
+Like controls in video player
 - [ ] Do not stretch images if they are smaller than viewport
 - [ ] Do not show PanZoom UI for small images
 - [ ] Prevent clicks on drag or pan